Nizaar-Ch/Snellius_test_repo/README.md

-# This is the readme test file for snellius by Nizaar Amri 15778118
+# This is my snellius folder Nizaar Amri 15778118